-Muscle fatigue is the muscle disorder, which occurs due to repeated activation of the muscles, leading to an accumulation of lactic acid.
+Muscle fatigue occurs due to repeated activation of the muscles, leading to an accumulation of lactic acid.
 This results in the decreased functioning of the muscles.

 The gluteus maximus, which is located in the buttocks is called the heaviest and the largest muscle in the body.
 These muscles function by supporting the trunk, maintaining proper posture, providing the shape of the buttocks and is the main muscle we all use while climbing up the stairs.